resashkin/keklist_flutter/README.md

 My personal opinion that these kind of tools should be open-source for let to users be aware that you use their data properly and if said something about security and privacy you can proove it by your actions (by code for an instance).

-With Keklist I'm trying to resolve this kind of problems.
+With keklist I'm trying to resolve this kind of problems.
 Firstly, I'm trying to do it for myself and I will be happy if I be able to do it for society as well.

 ## Screenshots